On the home page we met and got a little acquainted. This is more of the same. A lot more.

 Intro (where I've been all these years):

 In 1970, a student journalist named Dale Van Atta wrote me up in The New Era Magazine as "Marvin Payne, a Mormon Troubadour."
 Back then, I saw and felt a lot of beautiful things around me and, with the passion typical of young artists, had to try to share them.
-So about every nine months I found myself "pregnant with album," and "was delivered" of about a dozen, usually at the expense of hocking the family van.
+So about every nine months I found myself "pregnant with album," and "was delivered" of (at this writing) sixteen, usually at the expense of hocking the family van.
 Most of these I peddled at little concerts across the U.S., and door-to-door to college kids in Utah.
 (I had a Gibson guitar in those years that was spider-webbed with finish cracks from walking in and out of warm apartments off snowy doorsteps.)

 I teamed up with Guy Randle and wrote a lot of songs for some local musicians who as a family activity had become the most famous people on the planet, the Osmonds.
 They recorded some of the songs, but most wound up on albums of mine.
 And together Guy and I also pounded out "a magical story with songs" called THE PLANEMAKER, which made an actor out of me, though in those days I wouldn't admit it.
 (I'd known too many drama majors--about three.)